decentralized-identity/keri/docs/Q-and-A.md

 ## How does KERI scale

+## How are KERI witnesses and watchers incentived to spread KELs and KERLs and make them available?

 ## How to handle multiple formats of KEL and KERL through time.
 Will they be backwards compatible?

 ## Could a KEL or KERL be pruned or charded?